Beulahglory/my-first-repo/readme.txt

 Welcome to My First Repo
 Learning Git is going well so far.
 I added this line in the update-readme branch after deleting my-new-feature.
+It's sunny outside today.
+A great day to start learning